Government Integration Hub for COVID-19 Response Available Now!

 FACILITATING AUTOMATED DATA TRANSFORMATION & ROUTING

-The hub automates the tasks of onboarding industry partners and will allow agencies to manage them by using a shared administrative infrastructure.
+The Government Integration Hub automates the tasks of on-boarding industry partners and will allow agencies to manage them by using a shared administrative infrastructure.
 For each industry partner, agencies can define:

 - All supported messaging transports

 - Contact details